inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>

 ## WHAT IS DBT
-dbt, data build tool, is a transformation tool that allows anyone with SQL knowledge to deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documenation.
+dbt, data build tool, is a transformation tool that allows anyone with SQL knowledge to deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documentation.
 <br>
 <br>
 <div align = "center">